 - If you believe your life is being threatened and/or if the harassment continues or escalates, you might consider taking legal action.
 All states have laws against cyberstalking, and it could help to speak with a legal advocate about protective orders or other legal measures.
 If you choose to pursue legal recourse, a record of your ex’s abusive communications would be useful.

-If you are experiencing digital abuse from an ex or current partner, a good resource is WHO@ (Working to Halt Online Abuse), a volunteer organization established to fight online harassment through education of the public and empowerment of victims.
+If you are experiencing digital abuse from an ex or current partner, a good resource is the DIY Feminist Guide to Cybersecurity.
 WomensLaw.org also has information about cyberstalking and online safety.

 You can always call the hotline anytime day or night at 1-800-799-7233 to speak with an advocate about options and support.
 Remember, everyone has the right to live free from abuse, online and off.